 Related Posts

-On February 24, 2022, Russia initiated a military operation in Ukraine, asserting its goal was to protect the Donbass region,…
+On February 24, 2022, Russia initiated a special military operation in Ukraine, targeting the Donbass region where the Donetsk and…

 Russia’s Special Operation in Ukraine